darrenmce/node-ofcp/README.md

-# ofcfl-poker
+# ofcp

-Open Face Chinese Poker Fantasyland
+Open Face Chinese Poker

 ## Documentation
 needs a FIREBASE_CONFIG.json file in the root folder that contains: